toolplayer/snapmetrics/README.md

 - `record(value: number): void`

   Records a value into all active time windows.
+The value is stored with a timestamp and used for calculating various metrics.

-- `recordDuration(fn: () => T | Promise<T>): T | Promise<T>`
+- `recordDuration<T>(fn: () => T | Promise<T>): T | Promise<T>`

-  Measures the execution time of a function and records the duration in all time windows.
+  Measures the execution time of a synchronous or asynchronous function and records the duration in all time windows.
 Returns the result of the executed function.
+For async functions, returns a Promise that resolves to the function result.

 - `getCounts(): Record<TimeWindow, number>`